Math Course Offerings

 MATH 102 Basic Algebra (two credits)

-Topics include numbers and their properties, operations with rational numbers, fundamental operations in algebra, linear equations in one variable, special products and factoring, algebraic fractions, systems of linear equations, exponents and radicals, and quadratic equations.
-Prerequisite: two years of high school mathematics or instructor’s consent.
-Required of students whose placement test indicates deficiency in mathematics.
-A student who has received credit for MATH 114, MATH 115, MATH 124 or MATH 131 may not take MATH 102 for credit without the registrar’s consent.
+Topics include numbers and their properties, operations with rational numbers, fundamental operations in algebra, linear equations in one variable, special products and factoring, algebraic fractions, systems of linear equations, exponents and radicals, quadratic equations.
+Required of students whose placement test indicates inadequate preparation in mathematics.
+A student who has received credit for MATH 115, MATH 123, MATH 124 or MATH 131 may not take MATH 102 for credit without the Registrar’s consent.

 Primarily for students intending to take MATH 124 or MATH 131 but who need more preparation.
 Topics include basic concepts of set theory, algebraic operations, functions, systems of equations, exponents, logarithms, trigonometry and an introduction to graphing calculators.
 Prerequisite: advanced algebra in high school or MATH 102.
-Note: Students may not receive credit for both MATH 114 and MATH 115.
-A student who has received credit for MATH 124 or MATH 131 may not take MATH 115 for credit without the registrar’s consent.
+A student who has received credit for MATH 124 or MATH 131 may not take MATH 115 for credit without the Registrar’s consent.

-MATH 123 Applications of Contemporary Mathematics – GS 8
+MATH 123 Applications of Contemporary Mathematics – GS8 C-QR

 This course is designed to help students recognize the place of mathematics and mathematical reasoning in society.
 Students will be given the opportunity to enhance their ability to see the relevance of mathematics behind many current and historical topics and to use mathematical techniques to address those topics.
 Integrated emphases include: mathematics in society, mathematical history, understanding mathematical information (charts, graphs, data), mathematical modeling.
 The core topics: mathematics of finance, logic, probability, statistics and counting techniques, graph theory.
 Prerequisite: MATH 102 or placement.

-MATH 124 A Survey of Calculus – GS 8
+MATH 124 A Survey of Calculus – GS8 C-QR

 Intended primarily for business students, this course provides a working knowledge of calculus in one semester.
 Topics include functions and their graphs, exponential and logarithmic functions, differentiation and applications, integration and applications, and functions of several variables.
 Prerequisite: four years of college preparatory math in high school or MATH 115.
-Note: Students may not receive credit for both MATH 124 and MATH 131.
-Fall and spring semesters.
+Note: students may not receive credit for both MATH 124 and MATH 131.

-MATH 131 Calculus and Analytic Geometry 1 – GS 8
+MATH 131 Calculus and Analytic Geometry 1 – GS8 C-QR

-MATH 132 Calculus and Analytic Geometry 2 – GS 8
+MATH 132 Calculus and Analytic Geometry 2 – GS8 C-QR

 Topics include applications of integration, methods of integration, indeterminate forms and improper integrals, elementary differential equations, and series.
 Prerequisite: MATH 131 or MATH 124.